NVC - VHDL Compiler and Simulator

 NVC is developed under GNU/Linux and is regularly tested on macOS and Windows under MSYS2.

 On macOS NVC can be installed with brew install nvc.
 NVC is also packaged for FreeBSD, Gentoo, Arch Linux AUR, and several other distributions.
-A Windows installer is available from the releases page.
+A Windows installer is available from the releases page and can be installed using winget with winget install NickGasson.NVC.
 Users of systems without existing packages should build from source.

 If you are building from a Git clone rather than a released tarball you first need to generate the configure script using: